thecoopgal/GloopGlopGovernance/docs/Transparency-Policy.md

-> "**At GloopGlop, you’ll always know where the money goes, how decisions are made, and who is building the platform you love.
+> "At GloopGlop, you’ll always know where the money goes, how decisions are made, and who is building the platform you love.
 >
 > No secrets.
 No scams.
-Just transparency, community, and trust.**"
+Just transparency, community, and trust."

 # **GloopGlop Transparency Policy**